 Secondly, regular six monthly visits with your dentist is important.
 We will be able to provide medical grade cleaning and uncover any problems you may be developing, before they get worse.Regular visits cleaning with us is very important for patients who have a previous history of gum disease.

 If you suspect you have bleeding gums,, we’d love to meet with you and help you understand how it could affect your oral health.
-To learn more or book an appointment, contact ProCare Family Dental today.
+To learn more, Call us at ProCare Family Dental Phone Number (847) 965-6223 or BOOK ONLINE, and contact ProCare Family Dental today.